By the Sweat of Their Brows: Mill Workers and Their Lives

 A look at the lives of mill workers through the photography collection at the Windham Textile and History Museum.

 A worker operates a picker (left) at the American Thread Company in Willimantic, CT, in this c.
 1950 photo.
-The Company performed to hire big, burly men for this very physical job.
+The Company preferred to hire big, burly men for this very physical job.
 From the collections of the Windham Textile and History Museum.

+Low Wages.
 Whether immigrant or native-born, most workers received low wages – although more than they would have made as farmers.
 Mostly, they were paid piece rate, by the quantity of goods they produced rather than by the hour.
 Although piece rates varied according to both the time period and the type of job, workers’ buying power generally declined over time, from fairly high in the early 1800s to quite low in the early 1900s.
-Following President Franklin Roosevelt’s pro-union Labor Bill of Rights (the Wagner Act, or National Labor Relations Act) in the 1930s, however, wages rose.
-They also tended to increase during wartime, when government demand for uniforms, tents, insulation, parachutes, and other textile burgeoned, only to plummet as soon as the conflicts ended.
+Following President Franklin Roosevelt’s pro-union Labor Bill of Rights (the Wagner Act, or National Labor Relations Act) in the 1930s, however, union membership increased and wages rose.
+Wages also tended to increase during wartime, when government demand for uniforms, tents, insulation, parachutes, and other textile burgeoned, only to plummet as soon as the conflicts ended.
 Skilled workers made more than unskilled workers, men were paid more than women, and children made less than adults.
 According to pay envelopes in the Museum’s collection, in 1924-26 workers at American Thread made between $9.65 and $17.95 per week, or only $110-$205 in today’s currency – which explains why whole families (men, women, and children) took jobs in the mills: one income was simply not enough to support a family.

 The lowest paid workers were doffers (mostly children, sometimes as young as 10), unskilled laborers, workers in the packaging department, and winders.
 Spinners, weavers, and seamstresses in sweatshops often received low wages, too, despite their skills, because they were women.
 Better paid were skilled male workers, such as dyers, carpenters, machinists, firemen (steam boiler operators), and fixers.
 Engineers were well paid.
 Overseers, chemists (dyemasters), agents, and managers earned the highest pay.